dschenkelman/owin-talk/README.md

 1. F12 in **UseIpFiltering** method.

 	> Open [link](http://www.asp.net/web-api/overview/hosting-aspnet-web-api/host-aspnet-web-api-in-an-azure-worker-role) and show **Configure Web API for Self-Host** as an example of Framework with OWIN adapter.

+1. F5 in Visual Studio.
+Browse to localhost:8080.

 ##Resources
 * http://weblogs.asp.net/pglavich/archive/2013/04/05/owin-katana-and-getting-started.aspx